 Network nestedness significantly increased with assembly (Fig. [fig:baci], estimate of the slope of nestedness through time ± SE, 1.834±0.6142, p-value=0.022).
 All of the networks were significantly nested (z-scores > 2, Fig. [fig:baci]).
 Modularity decreased (Fig. [fig:baci]), though the slope was not significantly different from zero (estimate of the slope of modularity through time ± standard error of the estimate, -0.524 ± 0.295, p-value=0.124).
 In addition, none of the networks were significantly modular (z-scores < 2, Fig. [fig:baci]).
 Connectance decreased as the community assembled (Fig. [fig:baci], estimate of the slope of connectance through time ± standard error of the estimate, -0.0434 ± 0.0152, p-value=0.03).
 Specialization also decreased, though the slope was only marginally significantly different from zero (estimate of the slope of specialization through time ± SE, -0.926 ± 0.450, p-value=0.078).
 Most communities were more generalized than expected when interactions were randomized (Fig. [fig:baci]).

 Both plant and pollinator species richness increased through time (Fig. [fig:baci], estimate of the slope of richness through time ± SE, pollinators: 0.193 ± 0.0729, p-value=0.008; plants: 0.212 ± 0.0653, p-value=0.001).
 Unsurprisingly, pollinator species are colonizing and persisting at the assembling hedgerows.
-Plant species richness is based on the flowers actually visited by pollinators and not the presence of a particular plant species at a site.
+Plant species richness in networks is based on the flowers actually visited by pollinators and not the presence of a particular plant species at a site.
 Thus, though some new plant species may establish themselves in the hedgerows, the increase in plant richness in the networks is likely due to plants attracting visitors, as they offer better rewards.

 Network robustness